Human Services Transfer DegreeCurriculum

 In addition, growth is expected as more people seek treatment for their addictions and more drug offenders are sent to treatment programs rather than to jail.
 As a result, demand should increase for social and human service assistants who work in treatment programs or work with people with addictions.

-Learn more about this career path by visiting CCD's Career and Transfer Center.
+Learn more about this career path by visiting CCD's Career and Transfer Success.

 The median annual wage for social and human service assistants was $33,120 in May 2017.